Moments of inertia in light deformed nuclei: pairing and mean-field impacts: Results and discussion

-An experimental assessment of CIDDMI requires means to change the nuclear deformation deliberately.
+An experimental assessment of the regime $d{\cal J}/d\beta < 0$ requires means to change the nuclear deformation deliberately.
 One of the most promising ways is a nuclear rotation.
 Soft PES for the nuclei studied here favor a change of deformation already for small angular momenta.